 6. Always have your windows rolled down.
 This helps you become vigilant of the area you’re in.
 You’ll be able to hear horns and possible warning shouts.
 It also enables you to stick your head out of the window to get a better visual while backing in.

 7. Make sure to use your mirrors to scan the perimeters.

 8. If at an angle, pull forward to straighten out your trailer.
 Once you see your tail in your mirror, begin to slowly back up.

 9. Once half-way into the designated spot, double check your perimeter by completing G.O.A.L. one last time.

 10. Lastly, once you feel comfortable in the spot, place your truck in neutral and apply your brakes.
 You can then turn off your vehicle.

 If you follow these steps correctly, you should be able to safely back into a parking spot.
 As a driver, you must always put safety first!
 If you have any questions or concerns regarding safety, contact our safety department at (915) 791-8700.

-0 Comments Oct 2, 2019 8 Tips to Lose Weight and Prevent Obesity Develop healthy habits by making small changes to your routine.
-Consider the following tips to prevent obesity and improve your health. #3 Know Your Numbers Out of sight out of mind or so they say....
+8 Tips to Lose Weight and Prevent Obesity Develop healthy habits by making small changes to your routine.
+Consider the following tips to prevent obesity and improve your health.
+Tip #7: Partner with Other Truck Drivers for Motivation It's difficult to feel like...